Complete statistics for your WordPress site.

 Also, if your running an internal test site with non-routable IP addresses (like 192.168.x.x or 172.28.x.x or 10.x.x.x), these addresses will come up as unknown always.

-The webcrawler detection code has be Fixes and will now exclude them from your stats, don't worry, it now reflects a more accurate view of actual visitors to your site.
+The webcrawler detection code has been fixed and will now exclude them from your stats, don't worry, it now reflects a more accurate view of actual visitors to your site.

 The GeoIP code requires several things to function, PHP 5.3 or above, the bcmath extension, the cURL extension and PHP cannot be running in safe mode.
 All of these conditions are checked for but there may be additional items required.
 Check your PHP log files and see if there are any fatal errors listed.

 This depends on how many hits your site gets.
 The data collection code is very light weight, however the reporting and statistics code can take a lot of memory to process.
 The longer you collect data for the more memory you will need to process it.
 At a bare minimum, a basic WordPress site with WP Statitics should have at least 32 meg of RAM available for a page load.
 Sites with lots of plugins and high traffic should look at significantly increasing that (128 to 256 meg is not unreasonable).

 Be very careful to set the subnet mask correctly on the subnet list, it is very easy to catch too much traffic.
 Likewise if you are excluding a single IP address make sure to include a subnet mask of 32 or 255.255.255.255 otherwise the default subnet of 0 will be used, catching all ip addresses.